-Just about any operational amplifier model will work fine for this integrator experiment, but I’m specifying the model 1458 over the 353 because the 1458 has much higher input bias currents.
-Normally, high input bias current is a bad characteristic for an op-amp to have in a precision DC amplifier circuit (and especially an integrator circuit!).
-However, I want the bias current to be high in order that its bad effects may be exaggerated, and so that you will learn one method of counteracting its effects.
+Just about any op amp model will work fine for this integrator experiment, but I’m specifying the model 1458 over the 353 because the 1458 has much higher input bias currents.
+Normally, a high input bias current is a bad characteristic for an op amp to have in a precision DC amplifier circuit (and especially an integrator circuit).
+However, I want the bias current to be high in order that its bad effects may be exaggerated and so that you will learn one method of counteracting its effects.

-Try connecting the second 0.1 µF capacitor in parallel with the first.
-This will double the amount of capacitance in the op-amp’s feedback loop.
-What affect does this have on the circuit’s integration rate for any given potentiometer position?
+Step 4: Connect the second 0.1 µF capacitor in parallel with the first.
+This will double the amount of capacitance in the op amp’s feedback loop.
+What effect does this have on the circuit’s integration rate for any given potentiometer position?

-Try connecting another 1 MΩ resistor in parallel with the input resistor (the resistor connecting the potentiometer wiper to the inverting terminal of the op-amp).
-This will halve the integrator’s input resistance.
-What affect does this have on the circuit’s integration rate?
+Step 5: Connect another 1 MΩ resistor in parallel with the input resistor (the resistor connecting the potentiometer wiper to the inverting terminal of the op amp).
+This will be half the integrator’s input resistance.
+What effect does this have on the circuit’s integration rate?

 Applying exactly zero voltage to the input of an integrator circuit should, ideally, cause the output voltage rate-of-change to be zero.
 When you make this change to the circuit, you should notice the output voltage remaining at a constant level or changing very slowly.

-The “grounding” resistor is better known as a compensating resistor, because it acts to compensate for voltage errors created by bias current.
-Since the bias currents through each op-amp input terminal are approximately equal to each other, an equal amount of resistance placed in the path of each bias current will produce approximately the same voltage drop.
-Equal voltage drops seen at the complementary inputs of an op-amp cancel each other out, thus nulling the error otherwise induced by bias current.
+The grounding resistor is better known as a compensating resistor because it compensates for voltage errors created by the bias current.
+Since the bias currents through each op amp input terminal are approximately equal to each other, an equal amount of resistance placed in the path of each bias current will produce approximately the same voltage drop.
+Equal voltage drops seen at the complementary inputs of an op amp cancel each other out, thus nulling the error otherwise induced by a bias current.

-Remove the jumper wire shorting past the compensating resistor and notice how the op-amp output returns to a relatively stable state.
-It may still drift some, most likely due to bias voltage error in the op-amp itself, but that is another subject altogether!
+Step 10: Remove the jumper wire shorting past the compensating resistor and notice how the op amp output returns to a relatively stable state.
+It may still drift some, most likely due to bias voltage error in the op amp itself, but that is another subject altogether!

 Netlist (make a text file containing the following text, verbatim):